lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 ### Late assignment policies
-To run a course of this size we cannot accommodate individual requests for extensions on assignemnts; therefore, we have strict rules for when assignments are due, but have some leeway built in.
+To run a course of this size we cannot accommodate individual requests for extensions on assignmnts; therefore, we have strict rules for when assignments are due, but have some leeway built in.
 Please read the bullet points below carefully, respect the policy, and *get help early if you are having any problems.* We want you to succeed!